The Vikings Return

 Byrhtnoth’s death is recorded, in an early-11th century, Winchester, calendar (British Library MS Cotton Titus D xxvii), as 11th August, whereas, in a late-12th century, Ely, calendar (Trinity College Cambridge MS O.2.1), it is recorded as 10th August.

-Florence uses the Latin term dux (from which the English ‘duke’) in lieu of the vernacular title ‘ealdorman’.
+Florence uses the Latin dux (from which the English ‘duke’) in lieu of the vernacular title ‘ealdorman’.

 Ælfric ealdorman of Hampshire